-Business Development comprises a team of inside sales professionals who provide qualified leads for the Company's benefit consultants.
-The Business Development team sources employer companies based on set criteria to introduce its proprietary value proposition in order to qualify, create, and develop sales opportunities.
+Business Development comprises two teams, a team of inside sales professionals and a team of external sales professionals who provide qualified leads for the Company's benefit consultants.
+The Business Development teams source employer companies based on set criteria to introduce its proprietary value proposition in order to qualify, create, and develop sales opportunities.
 This business unit heightens People Corporation awareness to potential prospects and generates leads for the Company's benefit consultants to ultimately increase revenues.